IKIM-Essen/ClusterDocs/docs/slurm.md

 If a job is expected to run continuously for many hours, a deadline should be specified with the option `--time`, even if just an overestimation.
 This information is especially valuable when all worker nodes are occupied as it allows other users to predict when their job will be scheduled.
 Accepted time formats include `minutes`, `minutes:seconds`, `hours:minutes:seconds`, `days-hours`, `days-hours:minutes` and `days-hours:minutes:seconds`.

 It's good practice to always specify a deadline when opening a shell (`srun --pty bash`).
 This avoids the "hanging session" issue that occurs if the user forgets to log out or loses the connection abruptly.

+### Balance between CPU cores and GPUs

+When requesting GPUs with `--gpus`, attention should be paid to the ratio of CPU cores to GPUs by passing an appropriate value to `--cpus-per-gpu`.
+For example, if a node has 6 GPUs and 48 CPU cores in total, it's advisable to request no more than `--cpus-per-gpu=8`.

+The amount of CPU cores and GPUs on a node can be determined with `scontrol show node`.

 ### Breaking up jobs at checkpoints